zekitel/reading-is-good/README.md

 Postman collection is here [readingisgood.postman_collection.json](https://github.com/zekitel/reading-is-good/tree/master/src/main/resources/postman-collection/readingisgood.postman_collection.json)

-You will be found postman collection under `resource/postman-collection`
+Postman collections can be found under `resource/postman-collection`

 ***Not that: Please be aware of getting token at the first.
 Otherwise, you will get unauthorized error without token***

-*If the file does not open for any reason, please consider the requests below.*
+*If the file cannot be opened for any reason, please consider the requests below.*

 #### Authenticate and Get Token